 Once I receive your submission, I will try my best to reply within three weeks with either a yes or no.

-That said, I get a LOT of emails.
+That said, I get a lot of emails, and I could easily miss yours.
 If you haven’t heard back from me after 3 weeks, please send me a reminder.

 Not at this time.
 Please send me one article about the topic that most resonates with you.

 3) Can I include links to articles published on my own site in the article I submit to Self-Sufficient Kids?

 Only if they add to the story and will make sense to the reader.